-Stage 3: Training Delivery to Children (February to May 2016)
+STAGE 3: Training Delivery to Children (February to May 2017)

-In February 2016, the training began with 100 children enrolled in each centre facilitated by three staff members.
+In February 2017, the training began with 100 children enrolled in each centre facilitated by three staff members.
 The children in each centre were divided into groups of 25 along age lines.
 Two groups of 25 worked on Saturday, Monday and Wednesday and the other two groups on Sunday, Tuesday and Thursday.
 This meant that 50 children attended workshops every day in each centre except Friday.
-Facilitators worked with each group over two periods in the morning from 9.00am to 11.00am and another group from 1.00 - 3.00pm in the afternoon.
+Facilitators worked with each group over two periods in the morning from 8.00am to 2.00pm in the afternoon.